02 Oct 20

 The understanding that everything will work out if I just keep putting one foot in front of the other is now at a cellular level for me.
 It’s who I am.
 My only regret is that I didn’t walk it 30 years ago.
 But then I doubt it would have had the same effect.
 Otherwise she would have called to me earlier.
 She knows best, after all.

 So if you have the calling to walk the Camino my best advice would be to heed her call.
 Go with the right attitude, without expectations, and with an open heart and you too might find yourself evolving in ways you never expected.
 But make that commitment to go.
 Once you do, the universe will move heaven and earth to make it happen for you.
-After all, a journey of a thousand miles begins with one step.
+After all, the journey of a thousand miles begins with one step (Chinese proverb).

 sign up to our newsletter